John Toohey Chambers

 In 1982 he was the instructing solicitor in Koowarta v Bjelke Petersen HCA 27, in which the High Court determined that the Racial Discrimination Act was a valid exercise of the external affairs power under the Constitution.
 Another significant area of practice for Greg at the Bar has been in racial discrimination and racial vilification matters (e.g., Clarke v Nationwide News Pty Ltd trading as The Sunday Times FCA 307); Sexual Discrimination and Sexual Harassment (e.g., Ashton v Wall & Beechers Pty Ltd (1992) EOC 92-423,447,488); Disability Discrimination (Burns v Education Department of WA FCC reserved decision) and numerous refuge cases.
 In 2009 he received the Law Award from the Australian Human Rights Commission.

-Between 2009 and 2013 Greg represented a personal injuries lawyer in relation to allegations of professional misconduct (Legal Profession Complaints Committee -v- O'Halloran WASC 430; WASAT 95).
+Between 2009 and 2013 Greg represented a personal injuries lawyer in relation to allegations of professional misconduct (Legal Profession Complaints Committee -v- O'Halloran WASC 430; WASAT 95) and has represented several legal practitioners since, e.g., Legal Profession Complaints Committee and Bower WASAT 47 (currently the subject of an appeal)

 In 2013 Greg was Counsel for the Plaintiffs in Collard v Western Australia WASC 455, a test case for Western Australia on the application of a fiduciary duty of the State to the 'Stolen Generation' of Aboriginal people in WA.